How to Homestead If You’re Flat-out Broke

 Growing your own food is a great way to save money and begin homesteading even when you’re flat broke.
 Of course, you need to be careful, because you can spend a lot of money starting a garden, but you really don’t have to.

-Keep it basic.
+Keep it simple

 Keep the seeds moist until they sprout and the plants get established.
 Vegetables such as lettuce, spinach and radishes are easy to grow and don’t take up a lot of room.

-Use permaculture principles.
+Use permaculture principles

 Permaculture is a great way to garden on the cheap.
 It means you work with the land and climate you live in, rather than against it.
 Find out what grows well in your area and focus on growing those vegetables.

 Choose plants better suited to your climate.
 You can’t grow rice patties in a desert, and you can’t grow sun loving herbs deep in the forest, either.
+Find what works and use it.
+If you don’t know, your local ag extension will be happy to give free advice and training videos via their website.

 Ask local tree trimming companies to give you free wood chips from trees they have taken down or see if your local township building has a mulch pile for their residents.
+Putting down wood chips will help to build soil, reduce weeds, and retain moisture, giving your garden an easy and cheap way to grow better and stronger.

-Regrow your groceries.
+Regrow your groceries

 You can grow plenty of food from your grocery store if you know what to look for.
 For example, if you purchase celery, you can regrow the celery heart in water.